-Ubuntu makes it easy to add additional, third-party repositories to your list of software sources.
-The most common repositories added to Ubuntu are called PPAs.
-PPAs allow you to install software packages that are not available in the official repositories and automatically be notified whenever updates for these packages are available.
+Ubuntu makes it easy to add additional third-party repositories to your list of software sources.
+The most common repositories added to Ubuntu are called PPAS.
+A PPA is a Personal Package Archive.
+These are online repositories used to host the latest versions of software packages, digital projects, and other applications.
+PPAS allow you to install software packages that are not available in the official repositories.
+PPAS also allow you to automatically be notified whenever updates for these packages are available.